 Here at Omega3 Innovations, we like to mix it up – especially when it comes to taking our omega-3 fish oil.
-And because our Omega Cure liquid fish oil is ultra fresh and virtually tasteless, it’s easy to get mixing in the kitchen.
+And because our Omega Cure® liquid fish oil is ultra-fresh and has no fishy taste or smell, it’s easy to get mixing in the kitchen.

-Below, you’ll find a few recipes that will give you your daily dose of omega-3 fish oil in meal form.
-So enjoy!
+Below, you’ll find a few recipes that deliver a full daily dose of omega-3 fish oil in meal form.
+Bon appétit!

 – 2 large organic egg yolks, warmed to room temperature

 – 1 pinch white pepper

 – 6.5 tablespoons extra virgin olive oil

 1. Put the yolks, lemon juice, mustard, and pepper into a mixing bowl and whisk until smooth and light.

 2. Whisk in the Omega Cure and extra virgin olive oil, adding a few drops at a time.
 Make sure that the mix is completely smooth before pouring in the next drops of oil.

 3. When you have whisked in half of the oil, you can speed up the pouring.
 When you’ve used all the oil, you’ll have your Omega Curonaise.
 Add some more pepper if you like.
 Another option is to pour all the ingredients in a blender (use an immersion blender) and mix until the Omega Curonaise has thickened.

 4. Peel the fresh prawns or shrimp and put them on a slice of the best sourdough bread you can find, or make your own.
 Top with Omega Curonaise, freshly ground pepper, and lemon juice.
 Garnish with caviar or a bit of lime, if you feel extravagant.